issuu/ocaml-protoc-plugin/README.md

 ## Invocation
-If the plugin is available in the path as `protoc-gen-ocaml`, then you can generate the ocaml code by running
+If the plugin is available in the path as `protoc-gen-ocaml`, then you can generate the Ocaml code by running

 ```
   protoc --ocaml_out=. --ocaml_opt=<options> file.proto